What is the Fibo System?

 Panels are available in three sizes.

-All panels are 10.4mm thick.
+All panels are 10.2mm thick.
 Dimensions given below include the width of the Aqualock edge, which is 20 mm.
 Areas provided are for the decorative finish:

-Not all decorative finishes are available in the Long and Tall panel range.
+Not all decorative finishes are available in Long and Tall panel sizes.

-There are three panels with tile pattern ME88 that are 300 mm wide.
+There are three panels with tile pattern ME88; all of these panels are 300 mm wide.